Quick Picks -- Best Shampoos on Amazon

 SheaMoisture is one of the most trusted brands in the curly hair community, and the Manuka Honey formula is their most hydrating shampoo.
 Manuka honey is a humectant -- it draws moisture into the hair shaft and holds it there, which is exactly what thirsty curl patterns need.
 Combined with mafura oil and baobab oil, the formula detangles as it cleans, reducing breakage during the wash process.

-It's sulfate-free and safe for natural and color-treated curls.
+It's sulfate-free and positioned for natural and color-treated curls.
 The consistency is thick and creamy, producing a modest lather that rinses cleanly.
-Fine curls may want to follow with a lighter conditioner to avoid weighing curls down, but for medium to coarse curl patterns, this delivers genuine moisture retention and curl definition.
+Fine curls may want to follow with a lighter conditioner to avoid weighing curls down, but for medium to coarse curl patterns, this delivers moisture and curl definition.

 Pros